 Matjes Herring

-• Quantity: 4-6 fillets (depending on roll size)
+- Quantity: 4-6 fillets (depending on the size of the rolls)

-• Purpose: The star of the dish, the matjes herring brings a tender and tangy taste that is the foundation of your matjesbrötchen.
-Choose fresh herring with a high quality, free of bad smells and looks, to ensure the best taste.
+- Purpose: The highlight of the dish, matjes herring offers a delicate and tangy flavor that serves as the cornerstone of your matjesbrötchen.
+Select fresh herring of high quality, ensuring it is free from any unpleasant odors or appearances, to guarantee optimal taste.

 Bread or Roll

-• Purpose: The bread or roll should be soft yet sturdy enough to hold the filings without falling apart.
-The slightly crusty exterior and soft inside make it the perfect base to showcase the richness of the matjes herring.
-Kaiser rolls or a light, soft bread will offer the best texture and taste.
+- Purpose: The bread or roll must possess a soft interior while being robust enough to contain the fillings without disintegrating.
+The combination of a slightly crusty exterior and a tender inside creates an ideal foundation to highlight the richness of the matjes herring.
+Kaiser rolls or a light, soft bread will provide the optimal texture and flavor.

 Toppings and Garnishes

-These ingredients, when combined, come together to create a satisfying and well-rounded matjesbrötchen experience.
+These ingredients, when mixed, come together to form a delightful and harmonious matjesbrötchen experience.

 Step-by-Step Instructions to Make Matjesbrötchen